CTEC3905-2022/module-handbook/readme.md

 Over the course of the module, you are encouraged to replace the template with your own evolving code.
 You will be expected to update your code regularly and also to keep the submission repository up-to-date with regular pushes.
 A good guide would be to make a minimum of two or three commits per week, starting as early as possible and running through to the submission date.
-This allows the project team to inspect your code and offer advice.
+This allows the module team to inspect your code and offer advice.
 Your tutor will be monitoring your repository and will expect to see regular commits.
 This helps to ensure you generate a commit history commensurate with the marking criteria.

+> We expect to see multiple commits each week from about the third week.
+You should aim to make at least three commits per coding session and work on your assignment at least four times per week.

 Note that the deliverable is not simply your final code but the entire history of your development process captured in the git repository.
 It is important that we see your code evolve from a basic first draft through to the final submission.